 Next, segment the parts into lots aligned with supplier production capabilities, e.g. production process, material, size, tolerance, weight etc. These process lots can drive key insights in negotiations but also act as filters when suppliers need to review all the specifications and drawings.

 When developing your baseline, use forecasts wherever available or align historical volumes to projected sales forecasts.
-Furthermore, optimize order frequencies rather than relying on the historical records for the tender.
+Furthermore, optimise order frequencies rather than relying on the historical records for the tender.
 You want bidders to quote against indicative demand parameters, not fixed commitment, with the exception of safety stock which you will need to manage with your suppliers.

 Commercial and capability assessment

 Run a multi-round clarification and negotiation process unless you have decent ‘should-costs’.
 Use the market bid data to generate targets, which should be driven by both the supplier production region and SKU-using region.
-Applying targets will enable faster quoting and allow suppliers to prioritize their efforts.
+Applying targets will enable faster quoting and allow suppliers to prioritise their efforts.

-Labor differences between Asia and EU/America are huge ($3-4 vs $25-30), but with highly engineered parts you’ll be limited on what you can move.
+Labour differences between Asia and EU/America are huge ($3-4 vs $25-30), but with highly engineered parts you’ll be limited on what you can move.
 Since probably no more than 25% of parts can be moved, beware of directly comparing costs with the US/Europe, which will create overly aggressive targets and put bidders off.

 Next examine capability.
 It’s likely some of your suppliers are not optimally set-up for the parts they are making due to longstanding relationships or lead-time driven decisions.
 Also consider raw material costs.
 Index-linking mechanisms are preferable if a material is a significant portion of the cost and we don’t want suppliers adding heavy risk contingency into their bids.